Earned run: Details

 While the inning is still being played, the second and the second-last scenario can cause a temporary situation where a run has already scored, but its earned/unearned status is not yet certain.
 Under the last circumstance, for example, with two outs, a runner on third base scores on a passed ball.
 For the time being, the run is unearned since the runner should still be at third.
 If the batter strikes out to end the inning, it will stay that way.
 If the batter gets a base hit, which would have scored the runner anyway, the run now becomes earned.

 Under the second circumstance, if there are runners on base and a batter hits a foul fly ball that is dropped, and then bats in the runners on base through a base hit (including a home run), the runs are unearned for the time being, as the runners should not have advanced.
-If the results of the remaining at bats in the inning would not have scored the runners, the runs remain unearned.
-However, if results of subsequent at bats would have scored the runs anyway, the runs would count as earned, unless they only would have scored as a result of a subsequent error or passed ball.
+If the results of the remaining at-bats in the inning would not have scored the runners, the runs remain unearned.
+However, if results of subsequent at-bats would have scored the runs anyway, the runs would count as earned, unless they only would have scored as a result of a subsequent error or passed ball.

 A baserunner who reaches on catcher's interference and subsequently scores with two outs scores an unearned run, but baserunners who subsequently score after the runner who has reached on catcher's interference exclusively on clean plays score earned runs; the baserunner cannot be assumed to have been put out except for the error.
 (2019 MLB Rule 9.16(a)(4)).

-Neither the use of a pinch-runner to replace a baserunner who represents an unearned run nor the use of a pinch-hitter to continue the turn at bat of a batter who would be out except for an error transforms a run scored by such a person or his successors on base from an unearned run to an earned run.
+If a run is scored by a pinch-runner who replaces a baserunner who represents an unearned run, or by a pinch-hitter who continues the turn at bat of a batter who would be out except for an error, the run remains unearned, regardless of the substitution.